Genesis 2: A Commentary

 Pishon River.
 The text states that it was in “Havilah,” which seems to be a large area.
 It is placed near Cush (Gen. 10:7; 1 Chron.
 1:9) or northeast Arabia (Gen. 25:18).
 But there is no existing river in this area.

-In 1994, the Spaceborne Imaging Radar (SIR-C image) took an image of a small section of Arabia, and it discovered that an ancient river formerly flowed through this area (i.e. Havilah).
-Moreover, modern day Arabia has 600 sites with gold deposits that have been mined for centuries—even as far back as 3,000 BC.
-However, this river would have dried up before Moses wrote this book in 1400 BC.
+Empirical evidence supports the reality of these rivers.
+In 1994, the Spaceborne Imaging Radar (SIR-C image) took an image of a small section of Arabia, and it discovered that an ancient river formerly flowed through the region of Havilah.
+This evidence is quite interesting because these rivers would have dried up before Moses wrote this book in 1400 BC.
 In fact, this river dried up sometime between 3500 and 2000 BC.
 This would mean that Moses knew of a river that predated him by at least 500 years!
-James Hoffmeier writes,
+Hoffmeier writes,

 The idea that a river once flowed across the deserts of Arabia, and somehow connected with the Tigris and/or Euphrates River, seems far-fetched.
 But this all changed when evidence for such a river came from satellite radar images taken during the 1994 mission of the Space Shuttle Endeavor.
 Boston University geologist Farouk el-Baz, who studied the images, noticed that traces of a defunct river that crossed northern Arabia from west to east were visible beneath the sands, thanks to the ground-penetrating capabilities of the radar technologies.
 He called it the “Kuwait River’, for that is where it apparently connected with the Euphrates or emptied into the Persian Gulf.
 Some scholars have proposed that this is the Pishon River of Genesis 2.
 Environmental studies in the region suggest that this river probably dried up sometime between 3500 and 2000 BC when an arid period was experienced.
 This new evidence suggests that the Bible has preserved a very ancient memory that predates the era of Moses.
 By the mid-second millennium BC, this river had already turned to desert 1,000 years or more earlier.[29]